DMPbelgium/roadmap/ugent/README.md

   We add an extra line to include `Gemfile.local`
   Make sure this remains true when merging the upstream branch

+  IMPORTANT: look at ugent/CHANGES.txt for notes about changes
+             to Gemfile.
+If you have merged upstream changes it is possible that, for example, gem "wicked_pdf" is loaded from the main gem repository, which is a problem (see notes in that file about wicked_pdf)

 * `config/initializers/rails_admin.rb`

   Adds [RailsAdmin](https://github.com/sferik/rails_admin)